nimaafshar/metadamagenet/README.md

 ### Meta-Learning

-In meta-learning, a general problem, such as classifying different images (in the *ImageNet* dataset) or classifying different letters (in the *Omniglot* [^omniglot] dataset), is seen as a distribution of tasks.
+In meta-learning, a general problem, such as classifying different images (in the *ImageNet* dataset) or different letters (in the *Omniglot* [^omniglot] dataset), is seen as a distribution of tasks.
 In this approach, tasks are generally the same problem (like classifying letters) but vary in some parameters (like the script letters belong to).
 We can take a similar approach to our problem.
 We can view building detection and damage level classification as the